 - Schemas: Get introduced to the various types of schemas and learn how to tell when to use them.

 - Scripts: Discover the flexibility and power of scripts to transform data, perform calculations, or perform logic validation within operations or transformations.

 - Functions: Look up descriptions and examples of functions that are able to be used in scripts to enhance and refine data processes.

 - Variables: Check out the different types of variables and how they can help you be more efficient in designing a project.

-- Notifications: See how to customize email messages that can be triggered upon success or failure of an operation or called from a script.
+- Notifications: See how to customize email messages that can be triggered on success or failure of an operation or called from a script.

 - Plugins: Educate yourself on how you can extend Harmony's native capabilities using Jitterbit- or user-provided plugins.

 Advanced users may also be interested in creating their own connectors for Cloud Studio using Jitterbit's Connector Builder or Connector SDK.